Cloudouble/live/README.md

 * define your listener processor to poll an API, or whatever other method you like to retrieve structured data from the server
 * define your trigger processor to push to an API, or whatever other method you like to push data back to your server
 * your processor can also read-write to resources like IndexedDB, a web socket, etc - it's completely backend agnostic
+* listen directly on incoming events (like WebSocket messages) using the `window.LiveElement.Live.listen` method

+### The `listen` method `window.LiveElement.Live.listen(input, listenerKey, eventName, once=false, force=false, silent=false)`
+Use this to subscribe to non-markupable event streams, it uses the following arguments:
+* `input`: this can be any instance of an `EventTarget` (ie any element, or other event emitting objects like websockets or the window itself), it can also be an `Event` object directly.
+If it's an `EventTarget` it will set up an ongoing listener for this, otherwise it is a one-off.
+* `listenerKey`: this is the key of the listener to use
+* `eventName`: this is the name of the event to be listening for (only if `input` is an `EventTarget`)
+* `once`: set this to `true` to have this stop listening after the first time it is processed, default is `false` to listening ongoing
+* `force`: set this to `true` to ignore the listeners configuration regarding max number of times and expiry, it will run even if the listening is otherwise expired, default is `false` which will respect the listener's expiry settings
+* `silent`: set this to the `true` to not record the event in the listener's `last` and `count` values, it will then not affect a separate scheduled running of the listener

 ## Further Reading